SIGPLAN/SIGPLAN.github.io/Conferences/Onward.md

-        Programming Language" brought the idea of Live Programming into focus by examining the necessary mechanisms, developing a good running example, displaying a contrarian attitude, and explaining it all with admirably clear writing..
+        Programming Language" brought the idea of Live Programming into focus by examining the necessary mechanisms, developing a good running example, displaying a contrarian attitude, and explaining it all with admirably clear writing.

 -   Most Notable Paper Award 2016 for 2006
     -   Recipient: Friedrich Steimann